-- South Africa is producing too few teachers, especially in key subjects such as maths and science.
-Also, existing teachers spend too little time in the classroom and many teach poorly when they are in the classroom.
+- A great deal of existing teachers are poorly managed, spend too little time in the classroom and teach poorly when they are in the classroom.